 VegNET SA is a South Australian R&D extension and business capacity building program funded by Hort Innovation from the National Vegetable Levy.

-Hannah McArdle manages the program which also includes our two Vietnamese Extension Officers.
+Yanyu Laing manages the program which also includes a Vietnamese Extension Officer as part of the VegNET SA team.
 The role of the program is to provide growers with R&D support to address on farm issues and deliver a series of workshops and learning events for growers.

 Workshops run this year have included free chemical management courses, irrigation management workshops, innovation management courses with Australian leading exports and export development courses.

 In an effort to ensure good on-farm biosecurity practices in the Northern Adelaide Plains, AUSVEG SA has partnered with Primary Industries and Regions SA (PIRSA) and the Department of Environment and Water (DEW) to initiate the “Clean Your Farm” project.